-Tibor Tolnay (63) graduated from the Budapest University of Technology with a degree in civil engineering and then in economic engineering, and subsequently received a degree in economics from the Budapest University of Economics.
+Mr. Tibor Tolnay graduated from the Budapest University of Technology with a degree in civil engineering and then in economic engineering, and subsequently received a degree in economics from the Budapest University of Economics.
 In 1994 he was appointed Chairman & CEO of Magyar Építő Rt.
 He has been Chairman of OTP Bank's Supervisory Board since 1999.
-He was a member of the Audit Committee between 27 April 2007 and 29 April 2011.
-As of 31 December 2013 he held 54 ordinary OTP shares.
+He was a member of the Audit Committee between 2007 and 2011 and he has been its member since 2014.

+As of 31 December 2014 he held 54 ordinary OTP shares.

-Dr. Gábor Horváth Deputy Chairman of the Supervisory Board
+Dr. Gábor Horváth Deputy Chairman of the Supervisory Board Lawyer

-Lawyer

-Dr. Gábor Horváth (58) earned a degree in law from ELTE University in Budapest.
+Dr. Gábor Horváth earned a degree in law from ELTE University in Budapest.
 From 1983 he worked for the Hungarian State Development Bank.
 He has been a lawyer since 1986, and since 1990 has run his own law firm, which specialises in corporate finance and corporate governance.
-He has been a member of the Supervisory Board of OTP Bank Plc. since 1995, and a member of MOL Plc's Board of Directors since 1999.
-He has been Supervisory Board of OTP Bank's deputy Chairman since 27 April 2007.
-He was a member of the Audit Committee between 27 April 2007 and 29 April 2011.
-He has been a member of the Supervisory Board of BKV Holding Ltd. since 29 January 2014.
-As of 31 December 2013 he held no ordinary OTP shares.
+He has been a member of the Supervisory Board of OTP Bank Plc. since 1995.
+He was a member of MOL Plc.'s Board of Directors between 1999 and 2014.
+He has been the deputy Chairman of OTP Bank's Supervisory Board since 2007.
+He was the Chairman of the Audit Committee between 2007 and 2011 and he has been its Chairman since 2014.

+He has been a member of the Management Board of INA Industija Nafte d.d. since 2014.
+As of 31 December 2014 he held no ordinary OTP shares.
+András Michnai Managing Director